centre-for-humanities-computing/sermon-research.dk/README.md

 ## Output

 The final output of these scripts can be found in tabular format in the folder called ```òutput```.
-There are two relevant tables, one for sermons by pastors who are women and one by pastors who are men.
+There are two relevant tables, one for sermons by pastors who are women (*F*) and one by pastors who are men (*M*).
 Otherwise, both tables have an identical structure:

 - ```word:``` A specific verb that has been extracted from the sermons.
 - ```frequency:``` The raw frequency of how often that verb appears in the sermons.